-34. Loans from a Non-Controlling Shareholder and Joint Ventures
+33. Loans from a Non-Controlling Shareholder and Joint Ventures

 At the end of the reporting period, all loans from joint ventures are denominated in RMB.
-The loans carry interest at a fixed rate of 2.58% (2018: 2.78%) per annum are unsecured and repayable on demand.
+The loans carry interest at a fixed rate of 2.15% (2019: 2.58%) per annum and are unsecured and repayable on demand.

-At the end of the reporting period, loan from a non-controlling shareholder is denominated in RMB.
-The loan carries interest at a fixed rate of 1% per annum are unsecured and repayable in December 2020.
+At the end of the reporting period, the loan from a non-controlling shareholder was denominated in RMB.
+The loan carries interest at a fixed rate of 1% (2019: 1%) per annum and is unsecured.
+During the year, the repayment date of the loan has been extended from December 2020 to December 2023.

-35. Deferred Taxation
+34. Deferred Taxation